 “Zmasta” is a word used by the Sosnowiec kids of the late eighties to describe a disaster resulting from their own low competence.
 This painful self-esteem accurately reflects the quality of the first recordings.

 In 1992 we recorded several cassettes starting all over again.
 For a better effect, we dismantled several tape recorders and rummaged in their design to record our voices with a funny deformation (accelerated, slowed down, reversed).

-Some of the recordings from 1993 include my cousins and my friends from school.
-There’re also some unique fairy tales told by my Grandpa.
+Not all recordings from 1993 involved Tomek.
+I recorded some cassettes together with my cousin Arek, my friends from school.
+There are also fairy tales told by my Grandpa.

-Last episode of “Zmasta” was recorded soon before the exams to the Polish National Film School in Lodz.
+We recorded the last “Zmasta” just before my final high school exams and the exams to the Polish National Film School in Łódź.